Part 3 – Introduction

 The next simplest option is to take your project stream and aggregate it into a single large yearly business case.
 All you are doing is taking your annual plan and rather than funding each project individually, funding them in blocks.
 These funding blocks are much easier to manage and should, if sized correctly, keep the team, or group of teams funded for the year.
 Then once the next year’s annual plan is finalised, do the same.

 This is a much lower overhead way to manage funding but it does come with its own suite of problems.
-The first being that key phrase “properly sized”.
+The first being the key phrase “properly sized”.
 Making sure that the funding blocks are the right size to keep a set of teams busy for a year isn’t easy.
 It’s very easy for the money to run out early, especially if something goes off plan and needs more people than the initial plan allowed for.
 If the money runs out then you are back to needing to top up through individual project funding or leaving to disband the teams.

 This also locks you into an annual plan of projects.
 If anything needs to change, it’s very difficult to do so.
 If you need extra capacity you either can’t or need to fund through individual projects.
 If the increase is only needed temporarily that’s fine but if it will be long term you are back to having to maintain a stream of funded projects to keep that increased capacity funded until the next annual budgeting cycle.